For a ’90s alt-rock/grunge band, Mellon Collie and the Infinite Sadness was an albeit pompous undertaking, but it sure as hell paid off.

 Chamberlin preferred for his 16×22 inch kick and snare to run through the wedge speakers to his back, a choice that Flood could support thanks to his wealth of studio experience.
 As he told E-Musician, “… if you’ve got a kit that’s lacking a bit of bottom end, you pump the kick and the snare through the wedges and you start to tweak them to get extra weight.”

 Carefully Picked Over-Production

 Flood’s presence in the studio also saw an improvement in Corgan’s vocals.
 To pick up Corgan’s voice, the much-revered Shure SM58 was employed, along with open speakers.
-Suprisingly, Flood noted that Corgan’s pitch was considerably better without headphones in play.
-Once recording was finished, Flood and Corgan carried out a rigorous evaluation of the copious vocal takes.
-These were assessed on basis of rhythmic accuracy, melodic power, and delivery, and the best of the bunch were picked out and edited together to make a composite master.
-In post-production, Flood wasn’t stingy with either effects nor layering of tracks, as demonstrated again by the likes of Porcelina of the Vast Oceans.
+Surprisingly, Flood noted that Corgan’s pitch was considerably better without headphones in play.
+Once the recording was finished, Flood and Corgan carried out a rigorous evaluation of the copious vocal takes.
+These were assessed on basis of rhythmic accuracy, melodic power, and delivery, whereby the best of the bunch were picked out and edited together to make a composite master.
+In post-production, Flood wasn’t stingy with either effects or layering of tracks, as demonstrated again by the likes of Porcelina of the Vast Oceans.

 A New Set of Tools